Teban Gardens: Market and Food Centres

-Situated in the middle of the town is the Teban Gardens Wet Market & Food Centre, this serves the need of the residents as well as those from the nearby Pandan Gardens, which lacks one other than having a few shophouses of its own at block No.415 and 416.
+Situated in the middle of the town is the Teban Gardens Wet Market & Food Centre, this serves the need of the residents as well as those from the nearby Pandan Gardens, which lacks one other than having a few shophouses of its own at blocks 415 and 416.

 Security

-Located nearby at block No.43, is the Ayer Rajah Neighbourhood Police Post (NPP) of Clementi Police Division, which continues to serve the residents since its inauguration in 1985.
+Located at block 43, is the Ayer Rajah Neighbourhood Police Post (NPP) of Clementi Police Division, which continues to serve the residents since its inauguration in 1985.

 Community Centre

 The precinct's community centre (Ayer Rajah Community Club) is located along Pandan Gardens, beside blocks 416 and 415.

 Recreation

-There are 3 parks in Teban Gardens, located in Teban Gardens Road, West Coast Road (opposite block 408) and along Sungei Pandan (in front of blocks 401 and 403) respectively.
+There are 3 parks in Teban Gardens, located along Teban Gardens Road, West Coast Road (opposite block 408) and along Sungei Pandan (in front of blocks 401 and 403) respectively.
 South of the precinct is the Pandan Reservoir, where water-based sports activities are carried out.

 Schools

-Currently, there is 1 primary school (Fuhua Primary School) and 1 secondary school (Commonwealth Secondary School) located in this precinct.
+Currently, there is 1 secondary school (Commonwealth Secondary School) located in this precinct.

 1 primary school (Pandan Primary School), 1 high school (River Valley High School) and 1 junior college (Jurong Junior College) used to be located here.
-Jurong Junior College started at its original location in 1981 and functioned there till 1985 being moving to a new location in 1985.
+Jurong Junior College started at its original location in 1981 before moving to a new location in 1985.
 The site was then re-allocated for River Valley High School from 1986 to 2003 before the school relocated to a temporary site along Malan Road in 2004 and its new permanent site in Boon Lay in 2010.
-In November 2006, the site was re-used and it houses Commonwealth Secondary School since then.
-Meanwhile, for Pandan Primary School, it existed from 1981 to 2008 before being merged with Fuhua Primary School in 2009.
+In November 2006, the site was re-used and it now houses Commonwealth Secondary School.

+Meanwhile, Pandan Primary School existed from 1981 to 2008 before being merged with Fuhua Primary School in 2009.
+The site was later re-used as Pandan Examinations Centre by Singapore Examinations and Assessment Board (SEAB) but left vacant ever since an unknown date.
+Today, the original building along 700 West Coast Road has since been demolished in 2023.